Could this antioxidant supercharge your workout results?

 Summary

-This study looks at whether taking N-acetylcysteine (NAC), an antioxidant supplement, can improve the health benefits of high-intensity interval training in adults with overweight or obesity.
-Researchers will measure changes in body composition, fitness, and markers of inflammation and oxidative stress.
-The goal is to see if NAC can help people get more out of exercise.
+This study looks at whether taking N-acetylcysteine (NAC), an antioxidant supplement, can improve the health and fitness benefits of high-intensity interval training in adults with overweight or obesity.
+Researchers will measure changes in body composition, fitness, and blood markers of inflammation and oxidative stress.
+The goal is to see if NAC can help the body respond better to exercise, potentially making workouts more effective for improving metabolic health.

 Disclaimer